yzyhk904/hifi-maximizer-mod/README.md

   2. Volume steps<br>
   	change the number of steps in media volume to 100 steps (0.4~0.7dB per step).

-* Please disable "Adaptive battery" of adaptive preferences in the battery section and battery optimizations for following app's manually through the settings UI of Android OS (to lower less than 10Hz jitter making reverb like distortions). music (streaming) player apps, their licensing apps (if exist), equalizer apps (if exist), "bluetooth" (system app), "Android Services Library" (system app), "Android Shared Library" (system app), "Android System" (system app), "crDroid System" (system app; if exists), "LineageOS System" (system app; if exists), launcher app, "Google Play Store" (system app), "Google Play Developer Services" (system app), "Magisk", "PhhTrebleApp"(system app; if exists), keyboard app, kernel adiutors (if exist), etc.
+* Please disable "Adaptive battery" of adaptive preferences in the battery section and battery optimizations for following app's manually through the settings UI of Android OS (to lower less than 10Hz jitter making reverb like distortion). music (streaming) player apps, their licensing apps (if exist), equalizer apps (if exist), "bluetooth" (system app), "Android Services Library" (system app), "Android Shared Library" (system app), "Android System" (system app), "System UI" (system app), "crDroid System" (system app; if exists), "LineageOS System" (system app; if exists), launcher app, "Google Play Store" (system app), "Google Play Developer Services" (system app), "Styles & wallpaper" or the like (system app), "AOSP panel" (system app; if exists), "OmniJaws" (system app; if exists), "OmniStyle" (system app; if exists), "Magisk", "PhhTrebleApp"(system app; if exists), keyboard app, kernel adiutors (if exist), etc.

 * See also my companion script ["USB_SampleRate_Changer"](https://github.com/yzyhk904/USB_SampleRate_Changer) to change the sample rate of the USB (HAL) audio class driver on the fly like Bluetooth LDAC or Windows mixer to reduce resampling distortions.